 Security solution providers should become familiar with the Massachusetts data security regulation, 201 CMR 17.00, which has undergone a series of revisions.
-These changes aim
+These changes aim to make it easier for businesses to comply with the regulations, especially small businesses that may have limited compliance resources.
+Overall, the changes to the regulation create excellent revenue opportunities for solution providers.

 It is expected that the regulation, after being postponed more than once, will go into effect on March 1, 2010.
 The revisions have been influenced by various stakeholders, including Massachusetts citizens, the state government and both in-state and out-of-state businesses who work with Massachusetts residents.
 The major changes are described below.